serena97/scraping_hn/README.md

-# scraping_hn
+# Scraping HN with BeautifulSoup and Prefect

+This project creates a data pipeline, that scrapes Hacker News every day at 6pm and loads the transformed data into PostgreSQL.

+Setting up the environment:
 python3 -m venv .venv
 source .venv/bin/activate

-How to run a workflow (scheduled scraping)
+pip install
-0. prefect cloud login
+prefect cloud login

+How to run the scheduled scraping:
-0. docker-compose up -d -> run DB, login to pgadmin to see result
+1. docker-compose up -d -> run DB, login to pgadmin to see result
-1. python main.py -> will run the scraper every day at 6pm
+2. python main.py -> will run the scraper every day at 6pm
-2. prefect deployment run 'scraping/my-hn-deployment' -> manually trigger run
+3. prefect deployment run 'scraping/my-hn-deployment' -> manually trigger run